Vyral/base-template/_posts/2022-04-08-which-5-books-can-help-kickstart-your-real-estate-career.md

 **5\.
 “Traction” by Gino Wickman.**

-This book has really taken my business to the next level and given me clarity to develop a strong culture focused on people, mission, and the customer.&nbsp;
+This book has really taken my business to the next level and given me clarity to develop a strong culture focused on people, mission, and the customer.

-If you want another list of five books in addition to this list, just **private message me, and I’ll send you my full list of 10 powerful books.&nbsp;**
+If you want another list of five books in addition to this list, just **private message me, and I’ll send you my full list of 10 powerful books. **

 If you have any other questions about the real estate business, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.